powerlim2/analytics_interviews/python/3_/README.md

-# Python Programming Interivew Question 3
+# Python Programming Interview Question 3

 ### Question:

 **What will be the output of the code below?**

-Description: We are trying to build a function to extend a list (if exsits) by adding one item.
+Description: We are trying to build a function to extend a list (if exists) by adding one item.
 If list is not predefined, it will generate a list with the specified 1 item.
 (Assume that you are using Python 2.7)

 ```python
 def extendList(val, list=[]):